 As it turns out, there’s no definitive winner in the dairy debate.
 There just isn’t enough compelling research for one stance to come out on top.
 The decision on including dairy products in your diet truly boils down to your preferences and what works for your body.

 “As an integrative nutritionist, my recommendations are always individualized to my clients.
 If you enjoy dairy, have no major health complaints, and feel good consuming it, I see no reason to give it up,” Stewart says.

 If you decide to go dairy-free, be sure you’re making up for any nutrients you may miss out on by opting for healthy substitutes — there are plenty!
-Get your protein from lean meat or legumes, and calcium from tofu, almonds, or leafy greens.
-Look to eggs, fatty fish, or fortified plant-based milks to meet your vitamin D requirements and whole grains for phosphorus.
+Get your protein from lean meat or legumes and calcium from tofu, almonds, or leafy greens.
+Look to eggs, fatty fish, or fortified plant-based milks to meet your vitamin D requirements and to whole grains for phosphorus.